Secondary English Education

 What can you do with a Secondary English Education degree?

-When you earn a Secondary English Education degree, you will find that there are many career opportunities available to you.
+When you earn an online Secondary English Education degree, you will find that there are many career opportunities available to you.
 Graduates are qualified for a wide range of jobs, such as:

 Middle or High School Teacher